Porch Renovation DIY Project

 Whenever doing a project I suggest that you always build in a slush fund and overestimate what the job is going to actually cost you.
 You just never know when a tool may break or you happen to cut a piece of wood incorrectly, and have to go out and make additional purchases.

 Because we were changing the porch itself we had to put in pickets as the building code had changed since the first porch was originally built.
 That was okay, as we wanted pickets.
 The second story portion of the porch was also renovated with a new floor, posts, and pickets.

-Remembering back one of the most frustrating parts to this job was removal of the front steps and the walkway from the sidewalk to the steps.
+Remembering back one of the most frustrating parts of this job was the removal of the front steps and the walkway from the sidewalk to the steps.
 We rented a jackhammer and much to our surprise the steps were solid concrete.
 I think this took about two solid days to remove with everyone taking turns.
 Should have rented a larger jackhammer.
 Live and learn.

 One of my jobs was to load the van with the debris and do the dump runs.
 I cannot recall how many trips I took to the dump but I am sure it was way over thirty.
 A large garbage bin may have come in handy but we thought that we could save money by doing removing all the construction garbage ourselves.

 Holes for the posts had to be dug and tubes had to be put into the ground and filled with concrete for the posts to sit in.